 In the time following your gastric sleeve surgery, you’ll need to take utmost care of your eating routines and follow YOUR Surgeon’s specific advice.
 Most Surgeons will also link you up with a nutritional counsellor.

 What can you eat?

-The information below is of a general nature and is not intended as advice.
-NOR is it a substitute for the medical information and pre and post-op recommendations provided to you by your GP and your Gastric Surgeon.
+The information below is ONLY of a general nature.
+It is NOT a substitute for the medical information and pre and post-op recommendations given to you by your GP and your Gastric Surgeon.

 In general, if you’re about to have Gastric Sleeve surgery, here’s what to expect (with modifications as per your Surgeon or particular health needs).

 - In the first week after your gastric sleeve surgery, you may be told to take in ONLY clear liquids such as; water, fresh juices, soups and broths.